ranjitanaik871/NEW_REPO/README.md

 # NEW_REPO
-this is my first repo
+this is my first repo, it's nsme is NEW_REPO